 You can help a nervous, inexperienced young mother become confident in their ability to care for their child.
 Simply by taking the time to provide them with evidence-based advice and giving them options that suit their personal choices.

 You can help those who feel alone in their journey realise there is support available.
-And this is in addition to you, who will be a pillar of strength for them throughout.
+And this is in addition to you, who as a midwife, will be a pillar of strength for them throughout.

 You can even help mothers whose cultures and beliefs have instilled challenging perspectives towards their care and treatment.
 Working with them to help them understand the condition of their pregnancy and what can be done to fix complications.

-As hard as it may be at times, the rewarding feeling you get when mother and baby are happy and healthy after the birth makes it all worthwhile.
+As hard as it may be at times, the rewarding feeling you get when mother and baby are happy and healthy after the birth makes all the challenges of a midwifery career worthwhile.

 The comforting nature of midwives means mothers can open up to you in ways they may not feel able to otherwise.
 Disclosing information about issues that may affect the baby or concerns about their ability as a parent.
-Through these communications and your ability to assess them up close, you can identify any red flags.
+Through these communications and your ability to assess them up close, your position as a midwife means you can identify any red flags.
 Which can be anything that highlights their need for further help.

 Get Started as a Midwife